derekpcollins/wp-foundation-theme/README.md

 ### archive.php

-This file controls the look of archive pages, including date, category and tag archives.
+This file controls the look of archive pages, including date, category, tag and author archives.
 You can, however, create separate templates for these if you want.

 ### comments.php